 What is private income insurance?

-Otherwise known as income protection insurance, this type of insurance policy is there to replace some of your income and ensure that you can stay on top of your regular expenses if you’re not able to earn your usual salary or wage.
+Otherwise known as disability insurance, this type of insurance policy is there to replace some of your income and ensure that you can stay on top of your regular expenses if you’re not able to earn your usual salary or wage.
 They’re typically long-term policies, meaning that they’ll cover you for illnesses or injuries that last longer than three months.

 When you take out a policy, you’ll pay a monthly or annual premium (that’s the money that you send to the provider to maintain the plan) and, if you ever need to make a claim, you’ll then receive a direct monthly payout that you can use to pay for your essential living needs.